NessJade96/WebAPI-code-quiz/README.md

-depending if correct then it is to cycle through the questions by replacing the html. also if it is correct a little "correct!" will appear below the question. make a function per question, each question replaces the last question when the one priors click event is activated? click event / function to reduce the timer by 10 seconds if answered incorrectly. penilty also "incorrect" will appear if the player answers a question wrong.
+depending if correct then it is to cycle through the questions by replacing the html. also if it is correct a little "correct!" will appear below the question. make a function per question, each question replaces the last question when the one priors click event is activated? also "incorrect" will appear if the player answers a question wrong.

-do the timer last
-timer will be a funciton that counts down from 60seconds when the timer reaches 0 or all questions are answered - the game is over. score then saved locally. when a question is answered wrong then it deducts time off (10sec?)

 game over - the time left on the timer gets returned into the players "score". the player can then choose to save their score and input their initials.